ARCHER2-HPC/archer2-website/ecse/index.md

 The RSE may be based at the institution of the PI, at a third party institution, or can include staff from the centralised CSE support team, or the project may use a mixture of the above.

+## Upcoming eCSE Calls

 A timetable of recent, current and upcoming calls can be found [here](calls/timetable.html).

 ## Current Call Information

-The 5th ARCHER2 eCSE call (ARCHER2 eCSE05) opened on the **7 Sep 2021**.
-The deadline for submitting documents for technical evaluations is **16:00 on 5 Oct 2021**, with the final deadline for proposal submission being **16:00 on 26 Oct 2021**.
+The 6th ARCHER2 eCSE call (ARCHER2 eCSE06) opened on the **7 Dec 2022**.
+The deadline for submitting documents for technical evaluations is **16:00 on 22 Feb 2022**, with the final deadline for proposal submission being **16:00 on 15 Mar 2022**.

 Further details on the [eCSE Calls page](calls/).